 - Socialising / entertainment

-As well as your usual budget, you will need to work out costs specific to the academic year (nine months or 39 weeks).
-PhD and Masters by Research Students may wish to work out costs for the entire year (twelve months) as you are engaged in academic activities all year.
+As well as your usual budget, you will need to factor in costs specific to the academic year.
+For some students, this runs primarily from September to May, but for many, the academic year extends over twelve months due to placements, research, or other academic activities.
 You can download our UCD Budget Tool to help with this.
-The (opens in a new window)My Budget tool on the Mabs (Money Advice & Budgeting Service) website is also helpful for working out a budget plan, particularly for independent students or Mature Students whose budgeting requirements may be a bit more complex.
+The (opens in a new window)My Budget tool on the MABS (Money Advice & Budgeting Service) website is also useful for creating a budget plan, particularly for independent students or mature students whose financial situations may be a bit more complex.

 Step 1: The key to a realistic budget is developing a full picture of your expenses so that you know where your money is going.
 Start by tracking your spending – every euro you spend affects your overall budget.
 Once you have a full list of regular and occasional expenses, you can make decisions about your future spending.

 Step 2: Next, think about your needs and wants.
-Needs are the essential items you need to live, such as paying for accommodation or electricity.
-Wants are the things you could live without – rank these so that you can decide which to include in your college budget, and which to consider forgoing in the short-term while you invest in your studies.
+Needs are the essential items you must pay for, such as accommodation and bills.
+Wants are the things you could live without – rank these so that you can decide which to include in your university budget, and which to forgo in the short term while you invest in your studies.

-Once you’ve figured out your needs and wants, you’re ready to start your budget.
+Once you’ve identified your needs and wants, you’re ready to start building your budget.

-Step 3: Start planning your budget well in advance of the start of term so that you have time to work out additional resources if needed.
+Step 3: Begin planning your budget well in advance of the start of term, giving yourself plenty of time to identify and arrange any additional resources if needed.

 Useful links

-- (opens in a new window)The Competition & Consumer Protection website is a very good resource for information on managing your money.
+- (opens in a new window)The Competition & Consumer Protection webiste is a very good resource for information on managing your money.
 It also has very useful data on rights and entitlements.

 - (opens in a new window)Vouchercloud.ie is a good portal for student discounts.